Alumni Program Services

 Often the best way to clean alumni data in the with the least time and expense can be to combine automated and manual processes.
 In this hybrid data cleaning model, an automated data cleaning process is implemented first to quickly and cost-effectively clean and enhance as much data as possible.
 Then manual data cleansing can be performed on a reduced set of remaining records at a significantly lower cost.

-Alumni Data Management Challenges
+Alumni Program Management Challenges

 Some organizations have thousands of alumni to keep up with, and their data is constantly changing as alums move and relocate, change jobs or roles or make other changes.
 In fact, respected researchers have suggested that more than 30% of contact data changes each year.
 That number may actually now be as high as 50% in the current economic climate with people rapidly changing jobs and locations and working from home.

-Alumni Data Management Best Practices
+Alumni Program Management Best Practices

 Because alumni data management can be a daunting task, it’s important to have a strategy and plan for keeping up with your alumni data.
 Here are some steps and best practices in managing alumni data: